How to Grip a Pistol and Master Recoil

 Are there any parts of the pistol they touch?
 How are they touching?

-Consider having someone use a marker to draw a line from one hand to the other, across where they connect, so you can see the exact point and angle of how they come together.
+Some people use a marker to draw a line from one hand to the other, across where they connect.

-Everyone has little variances because we all have differently sized hands, but once you're dialed in for a given pistol, you don't have to change your grip until you change pistols.
+Once you're dialed in for a given pistol, you don't have to change your grip until you change pistols.

-All that said, this is just the beginning of grip technique.
+This is just the beginning of grip technique.

 Building Your Grip Strength